knromaric/Algorithms-and-Data-Structure-in-python/README.md

 * removeFront() removes the front item from the deque. it takes no parameters and return the item.
 The deque is modified.
 * removeRear() removes the rear item from the Deque. it needs no parameters and returns the item.
 The deque is modified
 * isEmpty() test to see whether the deque is empty. it takes no parameters and returns a boolean value
 * size() returns the number of items in the deque. it needs no parameters and returns an integer.

+### Balanced Parenthesis Check

+* Directions

+Given a string of opening and closing parentheses, check whether it's balanced.
+We have 3 types of parentheses: round brackets: (), square brackets: [], and curly brackets: {}.
+Assume that the string doesn't contain any other character than these, no spaces words or numbers.
+As a reminder, balanced parentheses require every opening parenthesis to be closed in the reverse order opened.
+For example '([]) is balanced but '([)]' is not.

+You can assume the input string has no spaces.